Law Offices of Jordan Dyke

 So, we’re going to be sending out a lot of email for your closing.
 We really hope you email us back.
 And with that in mind, here are some helpful hints:

 • Your time is valuable.
 Think email first!
 Email is the most efficient way for everyone to communicate.
-Think about it: If you have a question, how long does it take call, sit on hold, and then wait for an answer?
+Think about it: If you’ve got a question, how long does it take call, sit on hold, and then wait for an answer?
 Even though we’re primarily digital, things do take time.
 That means someone is likely to listen to hold music.
 Sound like fun?
 Now compare how long it takes to send an email.
 We guess you’ll spend much less time dashing off a quick message to us.
+So save yourself the time and always email first!
+And don’t forget!
+If you’re just looking for a simple update, your closing’s compete status is available here!

 The typical turnaround time for a Savannah area title exam is usually two to four business days.
 Counties outside the Savannah area generally take longer, as may any property that has significant title issues.